CadfanWilliams/TheLeakyTap/README.md

 ## Requirements

-The website needs to have two views: ADMIN and USER.
+The website needs to have two roles: ADMIN and USER.

 Users should be able to request bookings (CREATE), view their bookings (READ), edit their bookings (UPDATE), or cancel their bookings (DELETE).